williamgrosset/chapter/README.md

 - [License](#license)

 ## Overview
-Chapter is an open-source, C++ tool that provides conventions for Git commit messages.
+**SEE DISCLAIMER.** Chapter is an open-source, C++ tool that provides conventions for Git commit messages.
 After every `git commit`, an audit script will display warnings and errors in your terminal regarding your commit message.
 You determine your message preferences through a set of custom rules.
 Adding this tool to your project can help ensure that commit messages become standardized and informative amongst other developers.

 ## Usage
 1. [Download model](https://github.com/bakwc/JamSpell/tree/master#download-models) from [JamSpell](https://github.com/bakwc/JamSpell) and move into your `$HOME/` directory: